Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 \subsection{Fairness in Incentive Mechanisms}

-Incentive mechanisms have been designed for FL to encourage data owners to participate in collaborative model training, as shown in Figure.\ref{fig:incentive_mechanism}.
-A fair incentive mechanism that distributes "fair" rewards to FL clients (e.g., based on their contributions) is essential for the success of this approach.
+Existing works on FL usually assume that FL clients are always willing to join FL when invited.
+However, in reality, FL clients may be reluctant to join the training, as 1) clients need to contribute their computational/communication resources, and 2) the malicious attackers may still infer the private information of training data from the local gradients.
+Such training costs and security risks hamper clients' continued participation.
+Imagine when an FL platform invites companies from the same business sector for the FL tasks.
+The companies are generally reluctant to join FL since contributing their data to train a federated model that is subsequently shared with potential competitors can incur significant opportunity costs to a company.
+Hence, fair incentive mechanisms, which provide satisfactory compensation arrangements, should be designed for FL to encourage companies (a.k.a, data owners) to participate in collaborative model training.
+A fair incentive mechanism distributes "fair" rewards to FL clients based on their contributions and training costs.
+For higher accuracy of the client model updates, there will be an increase in the reward for the corresponding clients, such that the system can attract high-quality clients to join the training continually.
 Many incentive mechanisms for FL have been proposed in recent years \cite{zhan9369019}.
 Not all of them focus on enhancing fairness.
 For example, in Stackelberg game-based FL scenarios \cite{Feng-et-al:2018,Sarikaya-Ercetin:2019}, the server and the clients compete to optimize their own utilities.
 The equilibrium solution of the game achieves a trade-off between the two parties, but might not be fair.
 In this section, we focus on FL incentive mechanism designs that take fairness into consideration.
 Different approaches and fairness criteria have been proposed.
 We classify these incentive mechanisms into two categories: 1) Monetary Incentive Mechanisms, which distribute monetary payoffs to FL clients; and 2) Non-Monetary Incentive Mechanisms, which use FL models with different levels of performance to incentivize FL clients.